-Canada and World War One: Strands and Threads
+Here are the key Strands and Threads from the Ontario Canada and the World Curriculum related the "Duty, Valour, Sacrifice":

-B1.
-Social, Economic, and Political Context:

-Describe some key social, economic, and political events, trends, and developments between 1914 and 1929, and assess their significance for different groups in Canada.
-National and international events, trends, and developments during this period affected various groups in Canada in different ways.
-In what ways did the lives and struggles of different individuals and groups help shape Canada during this period?
-What lasting impact did they have on Canada?
+C1.
+Social, Economic, and Political Context: Describe some key social, economic, and political events, trends, and developments between 1929 and 1945, and assess their impact on different groups in Canada.
+In what ways were conflicts during this period different from those earlier in the century?
+What might account for those differences?
+In what ways did events during this period reflect Canadians' views on human rights?
+Did the Canadian government respect the human rights of all people during this period?
+What impact did events during this period have on Canada's response to later human rights issues?

-B1.2 Identify some major developments in science and/or technology during this period, and assess their significance for different groups in Canada (e.g., the impact of: new military technologies on Canadian soldiers;
+C1.2.
+Identify some major developments in science and/or technology during this period (e.g. military technologies such as sonar, radar, walkie-talkies, or the atomic bomb), and assess their significance for different groups in Canada